Ofakim: Sports

+One of Israel's 14 tennis centers is located in Ofakim.
+It opened in 1990 and has six courts.

+The city also has a soccer stadium.
+The Nahal Shomriya cycling route around Ofakim was inaugurated in 2010.
+The 60-centimeter-wide single route winds through 1,500 dunams (approx 375 acres) in Ofakim Forest, passing through Nahal Shomriya and Nahal Patish, and looping around eight local moshavim.

 Urban development plans

 The city has begun to develop from 2015 onward after years of stagnation.
 Thousands of new housing units, commercial and employment centers, and a youth center which included a cinema were built.
 Ofakim Railway Station was completed in December 2015 with a car park for 1,000 cars.
 Next to the train station, a new neighborhood specially designed to have affordable prices for young people, is being built as part of the "Noah Initiative", which was started by activists from Tel Aviv.

 In 2017, a new agreement was signed to build 14,436 housing units in four new neighborhoods and one established neighborhood, which will greatly increase the city's population.
 In addition, the agreement stipulated the development of an industrial zone in southern Ofakim, increased funding for infrastructure and urban renewal projects, and the construction of a new road between Ofakim and Ramon Airport.
 The plan aims to double the city's population.
 High-rise construction of buildings up to 13 stories is also planned.